 “Snail Mail” Pack: If you want to make sure you get everything on time for a present, please allow a minimum of 4 weeks for the pack to arrive at your destination, especially if you live overseas and in particular around Christmas time!

 Your adoption is now complete!
 Congratulations, you now belong to the family of Pōhatu Penguins’ donators!

 As soon as we receive the name for your adopted nesting box, we create a wooden tag.
 Then, one of our guides will go in Pōhatu/Flea Bay to choose a nesting box in the colony and put the label on.
 We take the opportunity to check the nest so when we send you the photo, we can already tell you what is going on in the nest!

 We will send updates on the whole penguin colony and our conservation work at different times in the year.
 To get updates on your own nest, you can email us at any time and just ask!

 Labels ready to be fixed on boxes

 Getting children involved with endangered wildlife and conservation efforts is something we value a lot in our philosophy.

-Since we started the “Adopt a penguin” program we have had the pleasure to communicate with wonderful young people dedicated to protect their world.
-We would like to honour these wonderful children in this blog and with their family permission we are sharing some of their best shots!
+Since we started the “Adopt a penguin” program we have had the pleasure to communicate with wonderful young people dedicated to protecting their world.
+We would like to honour these wonderful children in this blog and with their family's permission, we are sharing some of their best shots!